-Asset Type Note 2020 2019 Cash and cash equivalents 5 ₽350,824,146 ₽853,266,354 Due from related parties 15 139,903,014 114,745,318 Construction bond 8 2,857,541 2,485,841
+Asset Type Note 2021 2020 Cash and cash equivalents 5 ₽318,431,017 ₽350,824,146 Due from related parties 15 127,428,238 139,903,014 Construction bond 8 3,159,846 2,857,541

-Estimating ROU Assets and Lease Liabilities.
+Estimating the ROU Assets and Lease Liabilities.
 The Group's ROU assets and lease liabilities are initially measured at the present value of lease payments.
 In determining the appropriate discount rate, the Group considered readily available interest rate implicit in the lease agreements, interest rate on its borrowings and the term of each lease commitment.
 The Group determined that the incremental borrowing rate is readily available and presents the appropriate financing cost in leasing the underlying assets.
 The incremental borrowing rate is the rate that would cause the present value of the lease payments and unguaranteed residual to equal the sum of the fair value of the underlying assets and initial direct costs incurred.

-The carrying amounts of ROU assets and lease liabilities are disclosed in Note 23.
-Rental expense incurred on short-term leases in 2020 and 2019 is disclosed in Note 23.
+The carrying amounts of ROU assets and lease liabilities as ate December 31, 201 and 2020 are disclosed in Note 23.
+Rental expense incurred on short-term leases in 2021 and 2020 is disclosed in Note 23.